Celebrating Queen Elizabeth II’s Platinum Jubilee.

 2010: Launch of Queen Elizabeth.

-On 11 October 2010, 72 years after attending her first Cunard event, The Queen travelled to Southampton to name Queen Elizabeth and thus become the only person to have attended the launches of all three Cunard 'Elizabeths'.
+On 11 October 2010, 72 years after attending her first Cunard event, The Queen travelled to Southampton to name Queen Elizabeth and thus became the only person to have attended the launches of all three Cunard 'Elizabeths'.